Methodology

 Identifying the Cohort

 The base cohort follows the same methodology as the main destination measures key stage 4 cohort in that it includes students in state-funded mainstream schools, state-funded and non-maintained special schools and alternative provision.
 The data sources used to calculate sustained destinations for each of the destination years are also the same as those used in the main measures.
-Therefore, the 2015/16 cohort we use in these statistics is the same cohort which had its destinations published in October 2018.
+Therefore, the 2016/17 cohort we use in these statistics is the same cohort which had its standard destinations published in October 2019.

 Full details of how the KS4 cohort is constructed can be found in the KS4 destination measure methodology section.